joelparkerhenderson/ways-of-working/README.md

 If you need the reader to schedule, then write "DUE BY X", "DEADLINE IS X", etc.

 [More…](doc/email/index.md)

-### For communications

-Communications are radiated when events happen, so teammates can be in the loop.

-Communications have preferred channels, such as chat, or email, or video, or forum.

-Communications provide equitable participation for everyone involved.

 ### For personal safety nets